It depends on the Landlord of the property. Most of our properties accept DSS tenants but a few require working tenants only.

 A Tenancy Agreement is a contract between all parties involved (e.g. Tenant(s), Agent, Guarantor).
 It contains rules that both the tenant(s) and the Landlord (Agent) must abide by.
 We usually use a six month Assured shorthold tenancy which becomes a rolling monthly tenancy after the initial six months.
 You will be asked to sign three copies of the tenancy agreement, one for yourself, the Agent and the landlord.

 Some properties don’t require a deposit, it is dependant on the Landlords wishes and requirements.
 On properties that do require deposits we may be able to negotiate a payment instalment plan.
+The equivalent of one months rent is required on most properties.

 We lodge all deposits with The Deposit Protection Service (DPS).
 On your move in day we will give you a booklet with information about this service.